epfl-ada/ada-2021-project-data-alchemy/README.md

 ## Methods (TODO)

 First, we need to be able to accurately identify quotes that pertain to climate change.
-Ideas to achieve this are:
+Ideas to achieve this are: TODO

+We also need to accurately identify what triggers discussion around climate change.
+For example, if there is a week-long climate change conference that sparks a lot of discussion around the topic but no major disaster has recently taken place, trying to make sense of the increase in discussion without any disaster could influence our analysis.
+This problem can be done by filtering out certain known events like the September 2019 climate strikes and by focusing on periods when major natural disasters are known to occur.
+In addition, we havce access to the EM-DAT database so we could look specifically at periods following a known disaster.

 ## Proposed Timeline